×

 When we asked people why foreigners move to Belgium, they responded:

 "Belgium is a prosperous and culturally diverse country with a high standard of living, making it an attractive destination for expats.
 Its vibrant cities, picturesque countryside, and excellent healthcare system are other benefits for those considering relocation to Belgium.
 Additionally, Belgium has a vibrant job market and boasts a strong economy, offering plenty of opportunities for individuals looking for a new start.
 This, coupled with the country’s excellent transport links, makes Belgium an attractive choice for many expats.
-Furthermore, Belgium has a rich and diverse culture with numerous activities, festivals, and attractions that make it an ideal place to experience a new culture or lifestyle," wrote one expat living in Belgium.
+Furthermore, Belgium has a rich and diverse culture with numerous activities, festivals, and attractions that make it an ideal place to experience a new culture or lifestyle," offered one expat living in Belgium.

 How are healthcare services Belgium?